 We highly recommend using a state server to manage Exago sessions.
 Often, the cause of timeout problems is related to not properly managing session state.
 In a high availability implementation, a state server is required.

 You can create a state service on the same server as the Exago application, or on a different one.
-This guide will explain how to do so using the ASP.NET State Service which is built into Windows.

 ASP.NET State Service

-Locate the ASP.NET State Service and check the Startup Type property.
+- Locate the ASP.NET State Service and check the Startup Type property.
 If it is not set to Automatic or Automatic (Delayed Start) then you have to enable the service.

-Right-click on it, and select Properties.
+- Right-click on it, and select Properties.